YLchen22/YLchen22.github.io/_pages/about.md

 Greetings!

 I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from the University of Electronic Science and Technology of China (UESTC) in July, 2024.

 Currently I am taking a gap year to explore some academic topics and doing research assistant at the Center for System Reliability and Safety of UESTC.
 I will enter the Master of Data Science program at the Chinese University of Hong Kong - Shenzhen from 2025 fall.

 I am particularly interested in the statistics and machine learning methods in data science. :)

 Research Interests
 ------
-I am excited about exploring new mathematical methods and tools for specific, challenging problems.
+I am excited about exploring new mathematical methods, tools, and algorithms for specific, challenging problems.
 As a growing researcher, I am open (but not limited) to these interconnected topics:
-* Data Mining and Knowledge Discovery
+* Efficient and Interpretable Machine Learning
-* Automatic Modeling
-* Dimensional Reduction
+* Data-Driven Modeling and Dimensionality Reduction
 * Statistical Learning
+* Time Series Analysis
-* Signal Analysis and Online Learning
+* Pattern Discovery and Knowledge Extraction
 * etc...

 Education